 A content strategy should be an ongoing one which means that when your website has something new to offer then not only traffic to your site increases but your business also grows faster.
 Constant flow of fresh content should be your strategy to attract more visitors to your site over time.
 Some tips to be active on this strategy are:

-1 Start a Blog
+a.
+Start a Blog

-2 include Press releases or updates about your company.
+b.
+Include Press releases or updates about your company.

-3 Always strive to add a pinch of innovation and consider some new ideas for your visitors to enjoy.
+c.
+Always strive to add a pinch of innovation and consider some new ideas for your visitors to enjoy.

 Your site must continue to look like an extension of your brand.
 Consistency is the key and everything related to your brand should maintain its brand identity.
 For any help on your Online Reputation Management, please feel free to contact us.